Medications and Drugs

 Clozapine can lower blood cells that help your body fight infections.
 This can make it easier for you to develop a serious or life-threatening infection.
 This risk is higher in women and older adults, and in people who are malnourished or have serious medical problems.

-While you are taking clozapine, your blood will need to be tested every week for the first 6 months of treatment, and then every 2 to 4 weeks.
+While you are taking clozapine, your blood will need to be tested often.
 Do not miss any follow-up visits to your doctor.

 Serious and sometimes fatal infections may occur during treatment with clozapine.
 Call your doctor right away if you have signs of infection such as: fever, chills, body aches, flu symptoms, mouth or throat ulcers, cough, sore throat, rapid heart rate, or rapid and shallow breathing.